Chapter 9 Collaborating with GitHub

 >>>>>>>long commit identifier.

 So, to resolve this merge conflict, Partner 2 has to chose, and delete everything except the line they want.
 So, they will delete the

 >>>>long commit identifier and one of the lines that they don’t want to keep.

 Do that, and let’s try again.
 In this example, we’ve kept Jamie’s line:

 Then be sure to stage, and write a commit message.
 I often write “resolving merge conflict” or something so I know what I was up to.
 When I stage the file, notice how now my edits look like a simple line replacement (compare with the image above before it was re-staged):

 Create a merge conflict with your partner, like we did in the example above.
 And try other ways to get and solve merge conflicts.
 For example, when you get the following error message, try both ways (commit or stash.
 Stash means copy/move it somewhere else, for example, on your Desktop temporarily).

 I’d say pull often, commit and sync often.

 Also, talk with your collaborators.
 Although our Ocean Health Index project is highly collaborative, we are actually rarely working on the exact same file at any given time.
 And if we are, we are also on Slack, Gchat, or sitting next to the person.

-But merge conflicts will occur and some of them will be heartbreaking and demoralizing. hey happen to me when I work on my work computer and laptop.
+But merge conflicts will occur and some of them will be heartbreaking and demoralizing.
+They happen to me when I collaborate with myself between my work computer and laptop.
 So protect yourself by pulling and syncing often!